CosiMichele/R4R_F25-journals/journal_01-02sept25.md

 How do we know which journals have an arrangement with UA so that we avoid publication costs?

 ### Bud
 I now know who to target for my publication.
-I will have one paper published in a subscriptional journal that is the top in my field and also focus on PLOS for other papers.
+I will have one paper published in a subscriptional journal that is the top in my field and also focus on PLOS for other papers where I can publish for free but also gain from the open science.

 ---